 One of the most basic projects in Visual Studio is the Console Application.
 Here's how to do it.
 Once Visual Studio is open:

-- Choose the Okay button to create the F# project!
-You should see something like this under Solution Explorer:
+Choose the Okay button to create the F# project!
+You should now see an F# project in the Solution Explorer.

 Writing your code

 Let's get started by writing some code first.
 Make sure that the

 Program.fs file is open, and then replace its contents with the following:

 module HelloSquare let square x = x * x [<EntryPoint>] let main argv = printfn "%d squared is: %d!"
 12 (square 12) 0 // Return an integer exit code